Download This Bill in Microsoft Word format

 (B)(1) All insurers, at the issuance of a new policy and at each renewal, shall notify the applicant or policyholder of a personal lines residential property insurance policy of the following:

 (a) whether or not the insured has coverage for flood or mold.
-The disclosure shall also state that insurance is available through the National Flood Insurance Program and that excess flood insurance may be available through an additional policy;
+The disclosure also shall state that insurance is available through the National Flood Insurance Program and that excess flood insurance may be available through an additional policy;

 (b) a distinction between replacement cost for losses and actual cash value, the use of depreciation in determining payment for losses, and that the policy may contain time limitations for repairs to be completed in order to receive full replacement cost for the losses;